zhieejhia93/virtual_test_bed/doc/content/htgr/htr-10/griffin_htr10_model.md

 !listing htgr/htr-10/steady/htr-10-full.i

 The input file to the *full* core is similar to that of the *initial critical* core.
-Still, we will walk-through any features that were not discussed previously.
+Still, we will examine any features that were not discussed previously.

 ### Global Parameters